nebunebu/nebvim/README.md

 > [!NOTE]
 > Coming Soon

+### Nix Functions

+This configuration exposes the following functions under `pkgs.lib`:

+- `mkNvimConf`: Takes a configuration name (e.g., "nebvim", "manvim") and builds a complete Neovim configuration using `tolerable`.
+It sources plugins and packages from the corresponding directory under `confs/`.

+#### `lib.lz`

+A set of helpers for making plugins compatible with the `lz.n` lazy-loader.

+- `lz.fromVimPlugins`: Takes a list of plugin names and returns a list of derivations from `pkgs.vimPlugins`.
+- `lz.fromExtraVimPlugins`: Takes a list of plugin names and returns a list of derivations from `pkgs.vimExtraPlugins`.
+- `lz.build`: A simple wrapper around `pkgs.vimUtils.buildVimPlugin`.
+- `lz.mkOptional`: Takes a list of plugin derivations and returns an attrset where each plugin is marked as optional.

 ## Contributing

 If you see any issues, or have any feedback or suggestions, feel free to submit an issue or make a pull request.

+### Commands

+- `:LzCheck`: Prints a list of all configured plugins and their current load status ("Loaded" or "Not Loaded").
+This is useful for debugging the lazy-loader.

 ## Special Thanks